Jesse-Yan/Jesse-Yan.github.io/index.md

 ## About

 I am a third-year CS graduate student at the University of Wisconsin-Madison, advised by Prof. [Suman Banerjee](https://pages.cs.wisc.edu/~suman/).
-My research focuses on Machine Learning Systems.
+My research focuses on Systems and Machine Learning.

 ## Publication